nipun-mehndiratta/easyNote/README.md

 The frontend/Next.js application has been deployed on Netlify, while the backend is hosted on a server provided by Render.com.

-For deployment on a serverless platform like AWS Lambda, we need to:

-1. Install the serverless framework on the backend and make some adjustments for dependency injection and bootstrapping.
-2. Configure AWS credentials.
-3. Configure the serverless.yaml file.
-4. Deploy the application.

 ## Contributing